adityasankranthi/DynamicArrayCollection/README.md

 ### Review

 #### Did I correctly anticipate the difficulties?
+Yes, I was able to anticipate the most of the difficulties correctly, in the beginning I was confused if I had to use iterator to implement Robot methods but then I saw a piazza post clarifying the same.

 #### How did the plan go?
+The plan went fine, but this homework also has efficiency testing so I should have took care of that earlier now that I have already developed an algorithms I am finding it difficult to optimize it.

 ### Preview

 #### What should I do differently for next week's homework assignment?
+I should keep in mind efficiency in mind while coding from next time.

 #### Do I need more resources?
+Oracle's online resources have helped me along with piazza, most my questions were already answered by previous queries on piazza.

 ## Optional Feedback